PeopleSkip to the content

 WWII Veteran Domineck Monell

 Domineck Monell volunteered for service in WWII and entered the Air Force.
 His military service included a visit to Fort Myers where he fell in love with Florida.
 He served as a mechanic working on P-51’s.
-When the war ended he went home to Fairmont, VA got his wife and they settled in Jacksonville, FL where Domineck worked at the Naval Air Station for 30 years as a mechanic and shop manager.
+When the war ended he went home to Fairmont, VA got his wife and they settled in Jacksonville, Florida where Domineck worked at the Naval Air Station for 30 years as a mechanic and shop manager.

 Orlando resident and WWII Veteran Michael Monell says, “My family was very proud of what we did.”

-LISTEN to this excerpt on Domineck Monell from his brother Michael Monell’s oral history interview at Saint James Cathedral in downtown Orlando, November 9, 2011.
+Listen to this excerpt on Domineck Monell from his brother Michael Monell’s oral history interview at Saint James Cathedral in downtown Orlando, November 9, 2011.

 Back to top